Intelligence-Led Security And The Modern Tech Stack

-- The rapid advances in big data, data analytics and artificial intelligence that are facilitating the conversion of millions of scattered data into manageable databases.
+- The rapid advances in big data, data analytics, and artificial intelligence that are facilitating the conversion of millions of scattered data into manageable databases.

 Open Source Intelligence For Security

 OSINT is one of the fastest-growing verticals in 2019.
-Hackers are interacting over the dark net and managing operations and assaults in web forums and groups.
+Hackers are interacting over the darknet and managing operations and assaults in web forums and groups.
 Constant monitoring of these activities can provide valuable information about planned attacks.

-Open source and publicly available information is extremely useful for making responsible and proactive risk management decisions.
+Open source and publicly available information are extremely useful for making responsible and proactive risk management decisions.
 Best practices involve gathering this intel and combining it with other data points to provide context to the situation.
 The most effective teams compile the gathered data and use it to guide and inform an appropriate security response, rather than reacting to a single data point and triggering an unnecessary reaction.

-There is massive uptick in the use of intelligence-led security and risk management operations around the globe, as modern security teams are evolving their approach based on today's threat landscape.
+There is a massive uptick in the use of intelligence-led security and risk management operations around the globe, as modern security teams are evolving their approach based on today's threat landscape.